kennething/gravity-assist/README.md

 Feel free to use my data, which can be found in [`/server/api/data/ships.ts`](./server/api/data/ships.ts).

+To quickly convert the data to JSON, you can copy the array object and run `JSON.stringify(<data>)` in your browser console.

 Each ship follows the data structures in their type declarations in [`/utils/ships.ts`](./utils/ships.ts).

 ## Project Setup